Policy learning "without" overlap: Pessimism and generalized empirical Bernstein's inequality: Introduction

 \item When specialized to batched data, in Section~\ref{sec:fix}, we achieve the standard $O(1/\sqrt{T})$ rate for the learning performance when $e(X,\pi^*(X))$ is lower bounded by a constant almost surely.
-This rate is comparable to the existing results while we operate under weaker conditions.
+This rate is sharper than the existing results and hold under weaker conditions.
 We also provide a matching minimax lower bound in this setting, showing that pessimism is the best effort given the dataset.

 \item For adaptively collected data, in Section~\ref{sec:adaptive}, we show that our algorithm achieves polynomial learning rate when the propensity for the \emph{optimal} policy is decaying at a polynomial rate.
 As a special case, we achieve $O(1/\sqrt{T})$ rate if $e_t(X,\pi^*(X))$ is uniformly lower bounded by a constant, while propensities of suboptimal policies are allowed to decay at a much faster (and potentially non-polynomial) rate.
-In other words, we achieve sharper rates than the existing results for a wide range of data collection processes.
-Finally, we complement our polynomial upper bound with a matching minimax lower bound; in the information-theoretic sense, the overlap of the \emph{optimal} policy captures the fundamental difficulty in offline policy learning with adaptively collected data. \end{enumerate}
+We complement our polynomial upper bound with a matching minimax lower bound; in the information-theoretic sense, the overlap of the \emph{optimal} policy captures the fundamental difficulty in offline policy learning with adaptively collected data.

+\item Section~\ref{sub:alg} addresses practical challenges in implementing pessimistic policy learning.
+To tackle the challenge that our objective is non-convex, we devise an efficient approximate optimization algorithm that combines Majorization-Minimization~\citep{van2016gensvm} and policy tree search~\citep{sverdrup2020policytree}.
+Additionally, we develop a cross-validation strategy specialized to sequential data to choose penalty parameters with favorable performance.
+Finally, in Section~\ref{sec:exp}, we evaluate our methods via extensive simulation studies and application to 33 real-world datasets.
+Our results confirm the benefit of pessimism in policy learning, as well as the efficacy of our optimization algorithms. \end{enumerate}